Phoenix Hazing Injury Attorneys

 Fraternities are often supported by influential alumni, politicians, and powerful national organizations.
 But Mark and Alexis Breyer of The Husband & Wife Law Team won’t shy away from big cases or intimidating adversaries.

-Our team will conduct a full investigation to find out what really happened.
+Our Phoenix hazing injury lawyers will conduct a full investigation to find out what really happened.
 Then we will file a claim against anyone whose negligence contributed to your injuries.
 This may include college administrators and anyone else who tried to cover up an incident or prevent you from seeking justice.

 Our firm has collected millions of dollars in settlements for our clients.
 The independent rating agency Super Lawyers has recognized us for providing outstanding service, and our firm has a perfect 10.0 rating from Avvo.